Thorinair/ThoriTrack-VRCFT-For-Valve-Index/guide/README.md

 ![Assembly 32](img/32.jpg?raw=true)

 We will now prepare the face tracking arm.
 Take `Face_Upper` and `Face_Lower` printed parts and tighten them together using an M4 Lock Nut and an M4*20 Counter Sunk Screw.
+Orientation of the parts is important, so use the image below as reference.
 You might need to use some pliers to hold the nut in place, as it can be hard (impossible) to tighten the locking nut by hand.
 Tighten it enough so that the arm can be folded with acceptable resistance.
 You will be able to use this later to fold up your face tracking.

 ![Assembly 33](img/33.jpg?raw=true)

 Mount both the previously built Eye Tracking Assembly and the newly built arm onto the `USB_Hub` part.
-Use 4x M3*10 Hex Head Screws for the Eye Tracking and 2x M3*8 Hex Head Screws for the arm.
+Use 4x M3\*10 Hex Head Screws for the Eye Tracking and 2x M3*8 Hex Head Screws for the arm.
 Arm is attached to the holes where you have previously inserted the nuts.
 Use image below as reference.

 ![Assembly 34](img/34.jpg?raw=true)